fruafr/rust-lang/rust-core-libraries.md

 # List of core Rust libraries

-## Standard library

 - [std : Rust Standard library](https://doc.rust-lang.org/std/)

-## Crates
-- Crates in bold are top 25 all time downloads (crates.io - Nov 2025)
-- Crates in italic are in the top 25 of recent download (but not top 25 all time)  (crates.io - Nov 2025)

 - [Rust patterns](#rust-patterns)
 - [Data structures](#data-structures)
 - [Debugging](#debugging): Errors, logging